 For example: Claire Langju helped a spa that was losing customers.

-- The problem: She identified the problem at the powder room mirror; the light corresponded to a color temperature of 5,500k-which resembles daylight at midday.
+The problem: She identified the problem at the powder room mirror; the light corresponding to a color temperature of 5,500k-which resembles daylight at midday.
 This light magnifies “any acne scars or fine wrinkles that customers might have would be more noticeable than ever.”

 “The Spa got its old customers back and a 50% membership increase within a week.”